vijk777/fnn/README.md

-# Foundation Nerual Networks of the Visual Cortex
+# Foundation Neural Networks of the Visual Cortex